legrk/awesome-meditation/README.md

 # 🙏️ awesome-meditation
-meditation and mindfulness online resources, ideally free and no sign-up required
+free online resources on meditation and mindfulness. ideally free, downloadable and no sign-up required

 ## 🎵️ guided meditations
 * [QuietKit](https://www.quietkit.com) (mp3) short guided meditation on the breath with different lengths available; with ambient background (≤10mins)